 ADVANCED PLACEMENT UNITED STATES HISTORY I and II

-These courses are designed to help students develop analytical skills and provide the factual information necessary to deal critically with the problems of American history.
+This two year continuum of courses is designed to help students develop analytical skills and provide the factual information necessary to deal critically with the problems of American history.
 The social, political, and economic development of the United States will be studied both chronologically and topically.
 Students learn to assess historical materials and their relevance to a given interpretive problem, and to weigh the evidence and analysis presented by historical scholarship.
 Essay writing is emphasized, and students may be expected to complete a research/term paper or its equivalent.